 William E. Berrett (1902-1993) was an attorney, professor and administrator, author and patriarch for the Church of Jesus Christ of Latter-day Saints in Utah.

 William Edwin Berrett was born to Heber H. Berrett and Ellen E. Walker in Midvale, Utah on June 2, 1902.
-Having graduated from Jordan High School, he received his Bachelor's degree from the University of Utah in 1924 which he used to work as a principal of the LDS Seminary in Roosevelt, Utah.
+After graduating from Jordan High School, he received his bachelor's degree from the University of Utah in 1924 and worked as a principal of the LDS Seminary in Roosevelt, Utah.
 In 1926, while working on his law degree at the University of Utah, he married Eleanore Louise Callister in the Salt Lake Temple.

 Citation:Wikipedia, via WWW March 24, 2017 (William E. Berrett; b.
 June 2, 1902; d.
 Dec.
 2, 1993; Graduated from Jordan High and University of Utah; Worked as an assistant U.S. Attorney in Alaska; Had private practice in Salt Lake City; Worked developing the CES's curriculum, serving as a special prosecutor in the Office of Price Administration, etc.; Served as VP of BYU and CES starting in 1953 working in the Church history and ROTC departments; retired in 1972; authored "A Miracle in Week-day Education" and three-volume history of CES; finished his life serving as a Patriarch of The Church of Jesus Christ of Latter-day Saints)

 Ancestry.com, via WWW March 24, 2017 (William Edwin Berrett; parents were Heber H. Berrett and Ellen E. Walker; wife's maiden name was Elanor Louise Callister; had four children)